 You’ve heard about the benefits of influencer marketing, that it can help boost brand awareness, engagement, and sales.
+In fact, 90% of markters agree that it’s an effective strategy.
 Some brands make it look so easy, yet there’s a lot of work that goes into building profitable influencer partnerships.
 You can’t fire out a stream of DMs on Instagram and hope for the best.
 Knowing how to get influencers to promote your product takes time and a little practice.

 How do you get influencers to promote your products?

 The best way to get influencers to promote your products can be distilled into 3 steps:

 - Make your value proposition

 - Write a personalized outreach email